 For balance dates between 1 April - 30 September, the due date is the seventh day of the fourth month following balance date.

 The filing date for taxpayers linked to a tax agent is extended to 31 March of the following year, regardless of balance date.

 7 February (for 31 March - 30 September balance dates).

-For other balance dates, terminal tax payments are generally due on seventh day of 11th month following balance date.
+For other balance dates, terminal tax payments are generally due on the seventh day of the 11th month following balance date.

 The terminal tax due date is extended by two months for taxpayers linked to a tax agent.

 Under the standard method, provisional tax payments are generally due in three instalments: